fredgibbs/fredgibbs.github.io/courses/landscape-memory/schedule.md

 - [Santa Fe Trail Association](https://www.santafetrail.org/index.html) and their [Interactive Trail Map](https://www.santafetrail.org/interactive-trail-map/).
 - [Santa Fe Walking Tour](https://www.santafetrail.org/chapters/endoftrail/pdf/M-Pitel_SantaFesSFTWalkingTourFinal.pdf)

-{% include alert.html class='warning' title='SITE SELECTIONS ON MONDAY' text="
+{% include alert.html class='warning' title='SITE SYNOPSIS DUE MONDAY' text="
-- Historically Significant Site selections.
-Be prepared to pick a site that has not been researched already from the [National Register Research Page](https://www.nps.gov/safe/learn/historyculture/national-register-research.htm), or the [Certified Sites Page](https://www.nps.gov/safe/getinvolved/certified-sites.htm).
+- Pick a historic site that does not appear on the [trails site](http://trails.unm.edu) from the [National Register Research Page](https://www.nps.gov/safe/learn/historyculture/national-register-research.htm), or the [Certified Sites Page](https://www.nps.gov/safe/getinvolved/certified-sites.htm).
 ADD (do not delete anything) your site to our [Google Sheet](https://docs.google.com/spreadsheets/d/1yLBM4Aik6yEJ90XET5_GBrZ58gr1Mbjsg-NvyWrj0_8/edit#gid=0).
+- For Monday, there are THREE components of your final essay you need to have completed (as drafts).
+  - Write a 600-800 word outline/synopsis of your historic site.
+Summarize its original significance, its legacy, the landscape/space, relevant people associated with it, and how different people might have viewed it differently.
+Don't worry about producing great prose.
+You're just trying to give some shape to your ideas.
+Bullet points are fine, but make them complete ideas.
+  - Compile a bibliography of 5-10 sources you will use as the basis of your essay.
+These need to be published academic sources.
+You will add to this list, and maybe subtract from it, so don't worry about getting it perfect.
+  - Compile a list of relevant websites that have information about your site.
+It is very important that we know about these, and use them as appropriate, but we will not be citing these in our essays.
+- You are not just regurgitating facts about it, but telling a compelling story.
+- Use the readings done previously on landscape and memory to address broader issues that will help change the way your readers think.
+- These synopses will be integral to your final essays, so time spend on them now will save you much time later, when you will have much less of it.
+- Make sure your essays are double spaced with 1" margins.
 "%}